llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      =========== =============== ============ ===== ================= =============== =============== ======================

-Generic processors also exist.
-Generic processor code objects can be executed on any of the processors that are supported by the generic processor.
+Generic processors allow execution of a single code objects on any of the processors that it supports.
 Such code objects may not perform as well as those for the non-generic processors.

 Generic processors are only available on code object V6 and above (see :ref:`amdgpu-elf-code-object`).